 What is an LLC “Corporate Shield”?

 An LLC has the same corporate shield that a corporation does.
 By the way, the corporate shields of an S corporation and a C corporation are identical.
 The corporate shieldis the ultimate in business planning.
 It protects you from the problems that arise in the business structure.
 Congress has simply passed laws that protect the individual owners of an LLC or corporation from the debts and liabilities of the company.
 The owners are given some “protection” (limited liability protection) by congress in order to encourage people to start little businesses.

 If you want the corporate shield protection in your business structure, you have to play the game.
 In addition to setting up your business structure properly (doing all the paperwork and filing with the state), you also have to follow the “formalities” required to show the courts that you are treating your company as an independent entity and not just as your “alter ego.”
-I have prepared a list of 27 “formalities” you need to observe in your business planning in order to insure that the courts will give you the asset protection you hope to get out of your business structure.
+As part of my LLC Wizard System, I prepared a list of 27 “formalities” you need to observe in your business planning in order to insure that the courts will give you the asset protection you hope to get out of your business structure.

 Your Little Business Is Your Most Important Tax Shelter

 Your little business is your most important way to save taxes, but most folks don’t get all of the tax advantages they should out of their business.
 First of all, the business structure has to be designed for both asset protection and to save taxes.
 Most lawyers and almost all of the business structure websites only design the documents for asset protection.
 (Most don’t do a very good job of that either.)
 Their business planning documents are not designed to save taxes.

 The articles of incorporation or the articles of organization are the forms you file with the state when you create your business, your corporation or LLC.
 The states require very specific information.
 Don’t give them any more information than they require, because the information you give them is public information.
 You can certainly file your own LLC or corporation forms with the state.
 Just use the state forms.
 I’ve collected all of the state information for LLCs.